joker-b/botzo/_posts/2023-05-31-And-No-Simpler.md

 ...and no simpler.

-This post is a brief -- and simple -- guide to setting up the L-Mount Lumix S5ii camera (or any S5 variant) afor use with Leica M-mount lenses.
+This post is a brief -- and simple -- description of how I set up my L-Mount Lumix S5ii camera for use with my existing M kit.

-By "guide" I mean: "this is what I did, and why."

-There's very little practical information about using M-mount on L on the net, even today, 8 years after L-mount was introduced.
+There's very little practical information on the about using M-mount on L, even today, 8 years after L-mount was introduced.
 There are <a href="https://youtu.be/p3-DWpYhuNU">advertisements,</a> sure.
 But quick practical guides?
 Didn't find one.

-The goal here is to _add_ the S5ii camera to my existing M system -- not to replace it.
-When shooting events, I use two bodies, with different-length lenses, and want a smooth mental transition when I switch. _Keep it simple._
+So maybe tis is helpful info for someone.

-There are a lot of tricks and video methods in <a href="https://help.na.panasonic.com/wp-content/uploads/2023/02/DCS5M2_DVQP2839ZA_ENG.pdf">the 800+ page S5ii user manual,</a> unneeded here.
-Applying just a few simple one-time settings will provide a solid, fiddling-free workflow for M-lens photography.
+There are _many_ tricks and video methods in <a href="https://help.na.panasonic.com/wp-content/uploads/2023/02/DCS5M2_DVQP2839ZA_ENG.pdf">the 800+ page S5ii user manual,</a> but nearly all are unneeded here.
+Just a couple of steps:

-## Three Basic Steps:

 <!--more-->

-Obviously you'll need a **mount adapter.** I bought the Leica one, others may be okay.
-When it's connected the camera automatically knows to use manual focus.
-To make the experience more M-like, three things:
+1. Obviously you'll need a **mount adapter.** I bought the Leica one, others may be okay.
+When it's connected, the camera automatically knows to use manual focus mode.
+To make the experience more M-like:

 1. **Close the flippy screen.**

-2. **Swap the functions of the front and back dials, so the shutter speds are on the front:** instead of the default setting, which puts the aperture on front dial and shutter on the back.
+2. **Swap the functions of the front and back dials, so the shutter speeds are on the front:** instead of the default video-style setting, which puts the aperture on front dial and shutter on the back.
 For M lenses, you're setting aperture on the lens, not on the camera.
 So the front dial is a more natural place for the shutter speed (the M5 has a similar placement).

 To swap the dials (this is the _only_ deep menu-dive in this guide), press **MENU->Gear Icon->Dial Icon->"Dial Set."** and then **"Assign Dial (F/SS)"** and choose **"SET 3".**

+That's most all of it, really.
+Anython past this is

+### Bonus Round:

+Of course, anything can be improved.
+Let's add a bit of optional polish, to keep your eye at the viewfinder while shooting, rather than looking at menus:

-3. For manual focusing, **zoom the "punch-in" magnifier all the way in:** press the magifier button (AF pattern, a rectangle with a little cross inside) and then using the dials (there's an on-screen guide) zoom it in to maximum (6x) magnification.
+* For manual focusing, **zoom the "punch-in" magnifier all the way in:** press the magifier button (AF pattern, a rectangle with a little cross inside) and then using the dials (there's an on-screen guide) zoom it in to maximum (6x) magnification.
 Just leave the magnification at 6x  from now on.
 Remember, you have an M lens and it still has a focus scale.
 We're not replacing it.
 Just shoot the way you're already used to.

-With those tweaks, the S5II should already feel pretty natural in the hand for manual shooting, M-style.

-### Extras

-Of course, anything can be improved.
-Let's add a bit of optional polish, to keep your eye at the viewfinder while shooting, rather than looking at menus:

 * The **exposure preview** button, on the front of the camera near your right middle or ring finger: I like having "shutter speed preview" set to ON.
 Poke the button repeatedly if you want to alter it, then leave it alone.